Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 2. Weight loss.
 The reason is a large load on the respiratory muscles.

-6. Hepatomegaly (enlargement of the liver).
+6. Hepatomegaly (enlarged liver).

-10. Puffing during exhalation.
+10. Puffing while exhaling.

 Diagnosis and treatment of emphysema

 Everyone should know why emphysema is dangerous, what it is and how to treat the disease.
-To make a diagnosis, you will need:
+To make a diagnosis you will need:

 5. Assessment of external respiration.

-6. Blood analysis.
+6. Blood test.

 8. Electrocardiography.